Octavius-Dante/Arthelais/ex_4/Readme.md

 // defined a name with space in the middle var name = "dante epicurus";

-// usign split function to split the variabl value at defined space name.split(" ");
+// usign split function to split the variable value at defined space name.split(" ");

 // split function values stored into array